A-Breeze/premierconverter/README.md

 - Using `click` to create a CLI from Python functions: <https://dbader.org/blog/python-commandline-tools-with-click>
 - How to make a Python script executable from the command line (in Linux): <https://dbader.org/blog/how-to-make-command-line-commands-with-python>

+<p align="right"><a href="#top">Back to top</a></p>

-### Future ideas
+## Future ideas
 Backlog of all possible ideas, big or small, high priority or low.

-- Additional functionality:
+### Additional functionality
 - Argument to only read in the first `n_row` rows of the raw data, so that you can test it on a small sample before running the whole pipeline.
 - Once raw data has been read in, delete empty columns from the right and empty rows from the bottom, so they are not counted for validation.
 - Validate that the first column of the raw data (which goes in to form the `Ref_num` index) contains ordered, unique values.
 - Refactor the index name `Ref_num` to be a configuration parameter.
 - Allow the user to overwrite the configuration parameters.
 - Validation checks on the consistency of premium values against what is expected.

+### UI
 - Allow the functionality to be used as a CLI using the `click` package.
+- Create a GUI using:
+    - `tkinter` (built-in, suitable for simple applications).
+Alternative `PyQt5` has more complicated license arrangements and it more suitable for larger applications.
+Cannot develop this inside Kaggle or Binder.
+    - a web framework, e.g. `bokeh`.

+### Tests
+- Create up `pytest` fixtures to allow setup / teardown for the Excel spreadsheets for testing
-- Tests:
+- Aspects to test:
     - Expected functionality
     - Expected failures / warnings
     - Edge cases
     - Benchmark performance

-- Documentation:
+### Documentation
 - How to:
     - Install and use
     - Debug warnings and errors
     - Contribute to development (this file)
 - Record version history
 - Possible formats:
     - (Compiled) notebook (works well on GitHub)
     - Markdown

-- Development process:
+### Development process:
 - Use `pylint` to check the code quality.
 - Use `pytest-cov` to check the coverage (although it will be very low).
 - Consider relaxing the dependency version requirements to minimum, rather than strict, versions.
 - Investigate using `tox` to run tests on with various dependency versions.
 - Complete setting up CI/CD pipeline on Azure DevOps by:
     - *Azure Artifacts* for a (private) Python package registry

 <p align="right"><a href="#top">Back to top</a></p>